Healthy Homes Assessment Akina

 What We Do

-As building inspectors we handle all components that come with expert house Inspections.
-We are here to make sure that you make the best decision when buying your next home.
+As building inspectors we handle all aspects that come with professional home inspections.
+We’re here to ensure that you make the correct decision when purchasing your next property.

-We value your money, and undertake detailed examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of buying or owning your own house.
+We take your investment seriously and conduct detailed inspections so you won’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of buying or owning the house.

-We are specialised in a range of solutions to ensure you are completely informed about the condition of any property you could be thinking of buying or selling as well as additional solutions.
+We specialise in a variety of services to ensure you are fully informed about the condition of any property you may be thinking of buying or selling along with other solutions.

-We not only collaborate with you, but we also collaborate with a number of large clients including local councils, banks and insurance firms.
-They seem to like their peace of mind provided, due to the details in our building inspection reports.
+We not only work with you but we also work with large clients including municipal councils and banks, and insurance firms.
+They clearly enjoy the peace of mind provided, thanks to the information provided in our building inspection reports.

-We have a systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in your Report, you are able to actually see any problems that might be identified.
-Through our comprehensive report, it’s not surprising that we receive so many clients who recommend our service to family members and friends.
+With our systematic approach to your property inspection and the latest software technology with digital photos embedded into the reports, you are able to actually see any problems that might be identified.
+Thanks to our detailed report, it’s easy to understand why we have so many customers who recommend our services to their family and friends.

 Highly Sillked & Insured Inspection Professionals